-HITRUST and The American Institute of CPAs (AICPA) have collaborated to develop and publish a set of recommendations to streamline and simplify the process of leveraging the HITRUST CSF and CSF Assurance programs for SOC 2 reporting.
+HITRUST worked with the American Institute of CPAs (AICPA) to develop and publish guidance to streamline and simplify the process of leveraging the HITRUST CSF and HITRUST Assurance programs for SOC 2 reporting.

-A SOC 2 report is intended to meet the needs of a broad range of users that need to understand internal control at a service organization as it relates to one or more of the American Institute of Certified Public Accountants’ (AICPA’s) Trust Services principles of Security, Availability, Processing Integrity, Confidentiality or Privacy.
-These reports are performed using the AICPA Guide: Reporting on Controls at a Service Organizations Relevant to Security, Availability, Processing Integrity, Confidentiality, or Privacy and are intended for use by stakeholders (e.g., customers, regulators, business partners, suppliers, directors) of the service organization that have a thorough understanding of the service organization and its internal controls.
-A SOC 2 examination is similar in structure and general approach to SOC 1 reporting (legacy SAS70), but also allows the flexibility to incorporate additional suitable criteria, for example, around adherence to public, industry-specific frameworks such as the HITRUST CSF.
+A SOC 2 report is intended to meet the needs of a broad range of users who need to understand internal control at a service organization as it relates to one or more of the American Institute of Certified Public Accountants’ (AICPA’s) Trust Services criteria of Security, Availability, Processing Integrity, Confidentiality or Privacy.
+These reports are performed using the AICPA Guide: SOC 2 Reporting on an Examination of Controls at a Service Organizations Relevant to Security, Availability, Processing Integrity, Confidentiality, or Privacy and are intended for use by stakeholders (e.g., customers, regulators, business partners, suppliers, directors) of the service organization that have a thorough understanding of the organization and its internal controls.
+A SOC 2 examination is similar in structure and general approach to SOC 1 reporting, but also allows the flexibility to incorporate additional suitable criteria, for example, around adherence to public, industry-specific frameworks such as the HITRUST CSF.

 Increasing Demand for Third-Party Internal Control Reporting

-Cyber security is at the top of the minds of management, boards and regulators.
-With the impact of recent regulatory oversight such as the Department of Health and Human Services’ (HHS) new Omnibus rules, organizations are under increasing pressure to demonstrate that they have taken appropriate measures to:
+Cybersecurity is at top of the mind for management, boards and regulators.
+And with the impact of regulatory oversight, organizations are under increasing pressure to demonstrate that they have taken appropriate measures to:

-Health care entities and related business associates (e.g., health plans, health care clearinghouses, exchanges, health care providers, and organizations that conduct certain financial, research, and administrative functions) are being asked with increased frequency to demonstrate that they meet the common security and privacy requirements such as the HIPAA Security & Privacy Rules, NIST, ISO, PCI and other standards.
-These entities are often replying to more than 200 individual audit requests and customer questionnaires in response to request for proposals every year, many requiring a separate analysis and response to the same or overlapping questions.
+Organizations are being asked with increased frequency to demonstrate that they meet the common security and privacy requirements such as NIST, ISO, HIPAA, PCI, and other standards.
+They are often replying to more than 200 individual audit requests and customer questionnaires in response to requests for proposals every year, many requiring a separate analysis and response to the same or overlapping questions.
 In addition, entities respond to these third-party requests in a multitude of forms and reporting formats.
-These requests may sound like the following:

-Although HITRUST has worked within the healthcare industry to establish an industry-accepted standard of reporting, various customers— some of whom are outside the healthcare industry—request multiple reporting formats.
-Therefore, entities need to be prepared to efficiently respond to all types of requests.
+Although HITRUST has worked to establish an industry-accepted standard of reporting, various customers request multiple reporting formats.
+Therefore, organizations need to be prepared to efficiently respond to all types of requests.

 What is the answer?

-Given a SOC 2 is a reporting format and not a security framework, the best answer is to issue a SOC 2 report on the HITRUST CSF control requirements used as the basis of your organization’s cybersecurity and information protection program.
-To support this approach, HITRUST and the AICPA have collaborated to align the Trust Services Principles and Criteria to the HITRUST CSF, which provides standard and comparable requirements for use in SOC 2 reporting.
+Given SOC 2 is a reporting format and not a security framework, the best answer is to issue a SOC 2 report on the HITRUST CSF control requirements, using these requirements as the basis of your organization’s cybersecurity and information protection program.
+To support this approach, the AICPA’s Trust Services Criteria has been aligned to the HITRUST CSF, which provides standard and comparable requirements for use in SOC 2 reporting.

 Determine the most efficient and effective method(s) of internal control reporting

-Knowing that some third-parties will have very specific reporting formats from which one may not deviate, it is important to implement a third-party internal control reporting structure that is efficient, yet flexible.
-Mapping the HITRUST CSF to the AICPA Trust Principles and Criteria used in SOC 2 reporting is a way to provide that efficient and flexible structure.
-Under this structure of reporting, the SOC 2 for HITRUST report becomes the default method of reporting to meet the widest range of requests.
+Knowing that some third parties will have very specific reporting formats from which one may not deviate, it is important to implement a third-party internal control reporting structure that is efficient, yet flexible.
+Mapping the HITRUST CSF to the AICPA Trust Services Criteria used in SOC 2 reporting is a way to provide that efficient and flexible structure.
+Under this structure of reporting, the SOC 2 + HITRUST report becomes the default method of reporting to meet the widest range of requests.

 For those third parties wanting to determine your maturity against the HITRUST CSF, HITRUST has self-assessment, validated or certified reports available.
-In the case of HITRUST validated or certified reports, you can engage a CSF Assessor that is also a CPA, thereby gaining the efficiency of testing once to satisfy both HITRUST and SOC 2 reporting needs.
+In the case of HITRUST validated or certified reports, you can engage an approved HITRUST Authorized External Assessor firm that is also a CPA firm, thereby gaining the efficiency of testing once to satisfy both HITRUST and SOC 2 reporting needs.